microsoft/generative-ai-for-beginners/02-exploring-and-comparing-different-llms/README.md

 ## Knowledge check

-Q1 For the following use case, what could be a good approach to improve LLM completion results?
+Q1 What could be a good approach to improve LLM completion results?

    1. Prompt engineering with context
    1. A2: RAG